By James Eliot, Markets & Finance Editor

 In a staggering revelation, a recent study found that 70% of development teams lack formal guidelines for disclosing vulnerabilities.
 This observation sheds light on a broader crisis surrounding software security practices, particularly in the wake of the CopyFail vulnerability.
 Mainstream media has fixated on the immediate implications of this bug, yet the more pressing issue is the systemic failures in communication that led to its obscurity.
 The negligence in addressing such vulnerabilities threatens the foundation of trust, crucial not just for developers but for financial firms relying on secure software solutions.

-With vulnerability disclosure mechanisms in disarray, it’s critical for tech leaders and investors to scrutinize the effectiveness of software distribution channels.
+With vulnerability disclosure mechanisms in disarray, it’s critical for tech leaders and investors to scrutinize the effectiveness of software distribution channels and recognize insights from industry experts such as those shared in the article about Berkshire Hathaway’s perspectives on cash management.

 What Is Vulnerability Disclosure?